kontent-ai/rich-text-resolver-js/README.md

 Full specification of portable text format can be found in [the corresponding repository](https://github.com/portabletext/portabletext).

 >💡 The intermediate JSON structure can be manipulated before rendering into Portable text or used altogether independently.
-See [JSON transformer](src/transformers/json_transformer/index.md) docs for further information.
+See [JSON transformer](src/transformers/json-transformer/index.md) docs for further information.

-### Resolution
+### Portable text resolution

 Portable text supports majority of popular languages and frameworks.